 Each of the results from the different kinds of search engines, such as news searches, book searches, and web searches, are formatted differently and may contain different types of information.
 When some results are grouped together, there may be a unique way of presenting those results, such as putting images next to news search results.

 The example of how this blending works above focused upon web search and news search, but additional searches such as video or images may also be included in the mix.

-Some personalization information may also play a role for users who may prefer one type of search result, such as news search results, and those results could have an enhanced search result quality score for that user.
+Some personalization information may also play a role in Universal Search for users who may prefer one type of search result, such as news search results, and those results could have an enhanced search result quality score for that user.

-The main reason for blending together search results from different vertical searches into web search results appears to be to provide a diverse set of search results.
+The main reason for blending together search results from different vertical searches into universal search results appears to be to provide a diverse set of search results.

 While the scoring of search results from different sources include features that are unique to each of those sources, such as freshness for news results, the search result quality scores are set so that it is possible for results from different sources may be blended together.